shackrat/Sonoff-ZBDongle-Plus-Zigbee-3.0-Firmware/README.md

 # Sonoff ZBDongle Plus (ZBDongle-P) Zigbee stick
-This repository contains *experimental* firmware builds for the Sonoff ZBDongle-Plus (ZBDongle-P) using the CC2652P chipset.
+This repository contains SDK v6.10.01.01 (stable) firmware builds for the Sonoff ZBDongle-Plus (ZBDongle-P) using the CC2652P chipset.
 It is intended for use with Zigbee2MQTT but may also work with other Zigbee implementation such as Home Assistant's ZHA integration, however such use is untested.

+**For the latest SDK (6.40.00.13) see the dev branch.**

 ## Disclaimer